|Location||Huntsville, AL*||*Position is based out of Huntsville, AL|

 FLSA Status: Non-Exempt

-Administers advanced life support care to sick and injured persons in pre-hospital setting, in accordance with statewide Treatment Protocols and HEMSI Medical Control Physicians as authorized and directed by physician by performing the following duties.
+This position administers life support care to sick and injured persons in pre-hospital setting, in accordance with statewide Treatment Protocols and HEMSI Medical Control Physicians, as authorized and directed by physician and/or paramedic.

 Essential Duties and Responsibilities:

 - Assesses nature and extent of illness or injury to establish and prioritize medical procedures to be followed, or need for additional assistance.

 - Restores and stabilizes heart rhythm on pulseless, non-breathing patient.

 - Administers initial treatment at emergency scene and takes and records patient's vital signs.

 - Assists in extricating trapped victims and transports sick and injured persons to treatment center.

 - Observes, records, and reports to physician patient's condition and reaction to treatments, and significant incidents.

 - Communicates with hospital, physician, and other medical personnel in person and by radio or telephone.